tylerbouknight/unPairasight/README.md

-# unPairasight: Advanced Vault Encryption for Obsidian
+# unPairasight: Vault Encryption for Obsidian

-unPairasight supercharges Obsidian's native security capabilities.
-With features like tag-based file management and AES-256-CBC encryption, unPairasight fills the security gaps in your Obsidian workflow.
+unPairasight adds tag-based AES-256-CBC encryption to Obsidian, closing gaps in the app’s built-in security.

-**IMPORTANT**: Please, for my sake, backup your vault before using!
-Tested only on Windows and iOS.
+**Note:** Back up your vault before using.
+Tested on Windows and iOS.

 ---

-## Key Features
+## Features

-- **AES-256-CBC Encryption**: Secure your files with industry-standard encryption.
+- **AES-256-CBC encryption** — industry-standard file security

-- **Tag-Managed File Selection**: Encrypt or bypass files based on their tags.

-- **Auto-Encrypt**: Desktop users enjoy the luxury of auto-encryption upon app closure.
-  - Beta 1 release implements URI scheme to trigger vault encryption using obsidian://unpairasight#encrypt.
-This means iOS users can use Shortcuts to set an automation when obsidian closes, to run the URI and "auto" encrypt the vault.
+- **Tag-based control** — choose which notes to encrypt or skip
+- **Auto-encrypt on exit** — automatic vault encryption when Obsidian closes
+  - iOS users can run encryption via Shortcut using:
+    `obsidian://unpairasight#encrypt`

 ---

-## Getting Started

-### Installation
+## Installation

-To get your hands on UnPairasight, clone this repository and place it in your Obsidian's `plugins` folder.
+Clone this repository and place it in your Obsidian `plugins` folder.

-### Initialization

-#### Newbies

-1. After installation, you'll be greeted with a modal prompting a password setup.
-2. Once set, your vault is now encryptable.

-#### Seasoned Users

-1. A password prompt pops up upon startup.
-2. Input your password to unlock your data and proceed with your Obsidian ventures.

 ---

-## How to Use
+## Initialization

-### Commands
+### New Users

-- **Encrypt Vault**: Manually secure your entire vault.

-- **Decrypt Vault**: Reveal the contents.
-Password needed, obviously.

-- **Purge Password**: Ditch the existing password.
-Be careful with this one.
+1. On first launch, set your password.
+2. Your vault is now ready for encryption.

-### Preferences
+### Returning Users

-Hit `Settings > UnPairasight` to fine-tune your encryption tag policies.
+1. Enter your password at startup to unlock your vault.

 ---

+## Commands

+- **Encrypt Vault** — encrypt all eligible files
+- **Decrypt Vault** — decrypt files (password required)
+- **Purge Password** — clear stored password; irreversible

+---

+## Settings

+Open `Settings → unPairasight` to adjust tag-based encryption preferences.